-Proving negligence can be challenging, so it’s essential to have an experienced car accident lawyer on your side.
+Proving negligence can be challenging, so it’s essential to have an experienced Chicago car accident lawyer on your side.
 Attorneys like ours at Thomas Law Offices can help investigate your Chicago accident and gather the evidence you need to prove your case.

 Who Can You Hold Liable for a Pothole Accident?

 Driving accidents can be challenging to understand who is at fault—and whether you have a valid Illinois claim.
 Any number of parties may be liable for a tire blowout, for example, that stems from you running over a pothole, including the:

 - Tire’s manufacturer – The manufacturer might be liable if a defective tire caused the accident, thus warranting the filing of a product liability claim.

 - Driver – If the driver was speeding or driving recklessly, they might be liable for any accident.